wendrul/miniRT/README.md

 There are no more available zoomers to code this.

-this one is actually the [pillar scene](https://media.githubusercontent.com/media/wendrul/miniRT/master/img/seven4k.jpg) lol.
+jk this one is actually the [pillar scene](https://media.githubusercontent.com/media/wendrul/miniRT/master/img/seven4k.jpg) lol.

 ![wtf norm Linf](https://media.githubusercontent.com/media/wendrul/miniRT/master/img/trouble/norm_inf_scene7.jpg)

-#### Refraction
+### Refraction

 This is not a feature present on this ratracer (yet) and for a reason